 Creating a Vision for America’s first Shaker settlement

 Working in partnership with Albany County (which has owned the property since 1928), Albany International Airport, and the Town of Colonie, the first phase of planning was completed in 2007.
 It consisted largely of an existing conditions report for both the buildings and the landscape.
-Phase II of the plan provides specific recommendations for the use of the buildings (most of which are currently vacant) and a prioritized list of building stabilization and landscape rehabilitation projects (See the written description of the Phased Plan).
-Rather than attempting to recreate a historic Shaker village setting, the plan calls for development of a mixed use facility (see a map of Use Areas).
-Some buildings are identified as being suitable for commercial purposes (such as office space and a restaurant) while others are designated for education and interpretation purposes.
+Phase II of the plan provides specific recommendations for the use of the buildings (most of which are currently vacant) and a prioritized list of building stabilization and landscape rehabilitation projects.
+Rather than attempting to recreate a historic Shaker village setting, the plan calls for development of a mixed use facility.
+Some buildings are identified as being suitable for commercial purposes such as office space and a restaurant while others are designated for education and interpretation purposes.
 The plan provides a phased 15 year project with a total estimated cost of 15 million dollars.
 Since the plan was completed, Albany County Executive, Daniel McCoy has recommended that the former Ann Lee Nursing Home (a non-Shaker building in the Church Family) be transformed into permanent housing for homeless veterans.
 Shaker Heritage Society supports this concept and is working with the County to develop plans for the adaptive reuse of the ca. 1930 structure.

 Shaker Heritage Society is focused on a realistic and sustainable approach toward utilizing the site in a manner that preserves an important aspect of American history while enhancing quality of life and promoting economic development.

 Historic Preservation Projects